 Making yourself available to receive calls

 By default, each agent's availability is set to Not Available for live phone calls.
 When no agents are available, all calls are sent to voicemail and new tickets are automatically created for each.
 You can review these and complete and assign the tickets based on your workflow.

-When you're ready to accept live phone calls, you can make yourself available to answer phone calls within Zendesk and your Web browser.
+When you're ready to accept live phone calls, you can make yourself available to answer phone calls within Zendesk and your web browser.

 Instead of answering calls via the browser, you can forward calls to the telephone number in your user profile.
 To add an agent forwarding number to your profile, click your name in the upper-right corner, and then click Add Number next to Agent Forwarding.
 Zendesk Classic: Click Edit in your profile page and add your number.

-To make yourself available to receive calls
+To make yourself available to receive calls and notifications

 Click the Voice icon in the top toolbar, then hover your mouse over the Offline button and it will change to Online.
 Click the button to go online.